Cycling Burns 40% Fewer Calories. Most Choose It Anyway.

 • Racing or intense intervals (20+ mph): approximately 850-1000 calories per hour

-However, here’s the key insight: most people can sustain cycling for much longer than running.
+However, here’s the key insight that changed my perspective: most people can sustain cycling for much longer than running.
 A two-hour bike ride is entirely reasonable for recreational cyclists, while a two-hour run requires significant training and recovery time.
+That’s what makes cycling so effective for total calorie expenditure—you can simply do it longer.

 Joint Impact and Injury Risk

-This is where cycling has a clear advantage.
+This is where cycling has a clear advantage, and honestly, it’s why I eventually shifted more of my training to the bike.
 Running is a high-impact activity where your joints absorb forces of 2-3 times your body weight with each stride.
-Over time, this can contribute to:
+My knees started complaining after a few years of consistent running, and I wasn’t even doing crazy mileage.
+Over time, this repetitive impact can contribute to:

 • Knee pain and runner’s knee (patellofemoral syndrome)